emorydunn/AMG88xx.swift/README.md

 ## Acknowledgments

-Much of this library is a port from the [Adafruit AMG88 library][adafruit] written by Dean Miller.
+Much of this library is inspired by the [Adafruit AMG88 library][adafruit] written by Dean Miller.

 [adafruit]: https://github.com/adafruit/Adafruit_AMG88xx